cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/o-deleted-expired-expunged-purged.rst

     One such exceptional circumstance is a mailbox with multiple sessions keeping the mailbox open.
-Cyrus IMAP ensures no mailbox records dissappear from underneath an existing open mailbox session.
+Cyrus IMAP ensures no mailbox records disappear from underneath an existing open mailbox session.

 Moved to Trash Folder
 ---------------------